TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/ContentRight/Index.rst

 because :code:`styles.content.getRight` itself contains an object definition.
 It is only included here to make it more obvious what is happening.

-Just for information, this is the code which would have been needed if we hadn't had a definition available for copy:
+Just for your information, this is the code which would have been needed if we hadn't had a definition available for copy:

 .. code-block:: typoscript